 - Size/Length – Are the window coverings not properly sized for the space or are they hung too high or too low?

-- Outside Appearance – When looking at a home from the outside, are there multiple colous showing through the windows or do all windows have a consistent look?
+- Outside Appearance – When looking at a home from the outside, are there multiple colors showing through the windows or do all windows have a consistent look?

 - Value – Do the window coverings add value to the home or are they considered permanent fixtures?
 For example, wood shutters mounted inside window frames.

 Before: Oversized, heavy curtains make the room feel small and dark.
-After: Simple sheers hide a view of the neighbor’s brick wall while allowing plenty of light and the rooms feels larger.
+After: Simple sheers hide a view of the neighbor’s brick wall while allowing plenty of light and the rooms feel larger.

-Note: When selling a luxury home, window coverings are definitely more of a must/expected by buyers.
+Note: When Should You Skip The Draperies?
+When selling a luxury home, window coverings are definitely more of a must/expected by buyers.
 However, the same questions above will apply in order to decide whether they stay, get removed or should be updated.